 - Are backed by Defaqto’s established and independent brand

-Service Ratings are available within our investment planning software solution, Engage, where advisers can use the Service Rating and the individual category satisfaction scores during the research process, as one of a number of selection criteria.
+Service Ratings are available within our end-to-end financial planning software solution, Engage, where advisers can use the Service Rating and the individual category satisfaction scores during the research process, as one of a number of selection criteria.
 They can also be added to comparison tables.

 What are Service Ratings?

 They provide you with a simple and unbiased assessment of provider service.
 From the data gathered in our service satisfaction surveys, providers are rated Gold, Silver, Bronze or below bronze, based on their overall satisfaction score.
 Any other providers who do not qualify for these ratings are given ‘no rating’.